How Long Is the Teas?

 The TEAS test 5.0 is a timed assessment test for pre-nursing students in the U.S and is configured to appraise the basic academic prerequisites in these students.
-The nursing program colleges weigh the resultant TEAS test scores along with the other academic records and qualifications of the applicants and thus, screen the applications to their colleges.
-This article will address certain key aspects of the test in a question-answer format, as follows:
+The nursing program colleges weigh the resultant test scores along with the other academic records and qualifications of the applicants and thus, screen the applications to their colleges.
+This article addresses the certain key aspects of the test in a question-answer format, as follows:

 How many sections, questions and question types are there in the TEAS 5.0 test?

 The test contains 170 questions, spread across 4 subject areas of the test, namely Math, Science, English and Reading.
 An important point is that 20 out of the 170 questions are not scored.
 However, there is also no way of knowing which questions will be scored or not, during the actual test, so the applicants should treat every question equally.

 What is the length of the test?

 The total time duration of the test is 209 minutes.
 However, each test section has a specific time limit and the limits, which will be discussed in the next paragraph.

 In the official ATI study guides, the number of scored questions and the total time limit for each test section are mentioned as follows: